olgabovkun/springkafka/README.md

 # Creating Kafka cluster using Docker Compose and uses Spring Kafka to send and receive data from topics

+This project consists of two modules ms-consumer and ms-producer which can be started on port 8082 and 8083.
+(Here is an example of [creating Gradle multi-module project](https://github.com/orb48/multimodule))

 ## Requirements
 * Java 17
 * Spring